Weight Loss Plateau After Injections: Common Causes and Simple Fixes

 Add more protein

 Protein supports fullness, muscle maintenance and steady blood sugar.
 Studies show that higher-protein diets can improve satiety and increase the thermic effect of food.
-Aim to add protein to each meal.
+So aim to add protein to each meal.

 Improve sleep